UPDATE: The deadline to apply has been extended to February 26, 2018.

 Duration of Project

 Awards for both the Enhancement and the Program Innovation proposals will be based on the proposal’s content with emphasis on the proposal’s alignment with the mission of the Quality Enhancement Plan, What’s Next: Integrative Learning for Civic and Professional Lives.
-Proposals must be directly related to one or more of the three areas of intervention cited above; however, special consideration will be given to projects that seek to create or improve signature high-impact learning experiences for majors.
+Proposals must be directly related to one or more of the three areas of intervention cited above; however, special consideration will be given to projects that seek to develop new high-impact learning experiences for majors, such as: capstone, undergraduate research, integrative learning courses, internships or other experiential learning, study abroad, or service learning.
 For more information on evaluation criteria, please see the rubric for funded project proposals.

 Budget money will be transferred from the QEP account to the appropriate account of the home department for the project.
 If it is an interdisciplinary project, the submitting team must decide (prior to submission) which department will be the home for the project.
 These types of costs would be allowable for inclusion in the budget: